tolmany/Secret-SmartContract/tutorial1/code/README.md

    Ensure your `.wasm` file is named `contract.wasm`, consistently with the readFileSync() function.

-   Move the `contract.wasm` file in the cli folder.
+   Manually move the `contract.wasm` file in the cli folder.

 5. **Upload and Initiate your contract**